ACCT Leadership Institute

 Teresa Woo-Paw has dedicated her career to promoting active civic engagement and social inclusion.
 Over 40 years, Teresa has founded 7 organizations including the ACCT Foundation, and served on over 30 committees and boards.
 She is a social worker by training and consultant by profession, offering diversity training to numerous organizations.

 Teresa’s community service has earned her many awards.
 She is also the first Trustee and Chair of the Calgary Board of Education of Asian Canadian descent (1995-99), as well as the first female Member of the Legislative Assembly of Alberta and Cabinet Minister of Asian Canadian descent (2008-15).
+Teresa was appointed Chair of the Canadian Race Relations Foundation by Governor in Council in 2018.

 Deputy Minister Daniel Quan-Watson